Crock Pot Mississippi Pot Roast is tender, juicy pot roast beef that’s full of flavor. This simple slow cooker recipe uses no mixes or packets.

 This pot roast is tender and juicy and requires little prep, which makes it ideal for busy weekday mornings.
 I’ve tried browning the meat before adding it to the crock pot.
 It makes a difference in some recipes, but I didn’t find that it really added anything to this one.
 So, I eliminated that step to make the recipe even faster and easier.

-The meat is great on a sandwich or with mashed potatoes.
+The Mississippi pot roast is great on a sandwich or with mashed potatoes.
 It also reheats well and makes great leftovers.

 Crock Pot Mississippi Pot Roast